simpligility/maven-android-sdk-deployer/README.markdown

 The above deployment works fine for one machine, but what if you need to supply a whole team of developers and a cluster of build machines with the artifacts.
-Well, you follow these steps:

-- as a condition you need to have a repository server used by all those machines and the following process will deploy to this server, which will in turn provide the artifacts to all the machines.
+As a condition you need to have a repository server used by all those machines and the following process will deploy to this server, which will in turn provide the artifacts to all the machines.

-- edit the repo.url property in the pom.xml to point to the repository you want to publish to and then add a server with the credentials to your settings.xml.
+Edit the repo.url property in the pom.xml to point to the repository you want to publish to and then add a server with the credentials to your settings.xml.